Q: When does the club operate?

 Q: What is included in membership?

-A: Membership includes coaching, entrance fees for any races we go to, and skier insurance.
+A: Membership includes coaching and skier insurance.
 Skiers will receive a club vest to wear over their coat at the hill, and will be expected to return it at the end of the season.

 Q: What is not included in membership?